helen/revision-notes/README.md

 # Revision Notes #
 Contributors: helen
-Requires at least: 4.4
+Requires at least: 4.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Stable tag: trunk
+Stable tag: 2.0

 Add a note explaining the changes you're about to save.
 It's like commit messages, except for your WordPress content.